THE COMPANY

 Leonard Lauder smiling as he enters a retail store

-Among Mr. Lauder’s many honors are the French Légion d’Honneur, the “Lone Sailor” Award, given by the United States Navy Supply Corps Foundation, the Lincoln Center Corporate Fund’s Women’s Leadership Award, and the Palazzo Strozzi Renaissance Man of the Year Award.
-The Lauder family received the esteemed 2011 Carnegie Medal of Philanthropy in recognition of its long-standing commitment to philanthropy and public service.
+Among many honors, Mr. Lauder received the French Légion d’Honneur, the “Lone Sailor” Award, given by the United States Navy Supply Corps Foundation, the Lincoln Center Corporate Fund’s Women’s Leadership Award, and the Palazzo Strozzi Renaissance Man of the Year Award.

 In 2014, Mr. Lauder was named a Living Landmark by the New York Landmarks Conservancy.